- Course Type: Undergraduate

 Is this the right course for you?

 Engineering is a constantly evolving profession.
 As an engineer, you will need to be adaptable both to the rapid development of new ideas and technology and to the shifting requirements of industry and society.
-You will need to a good communicator and be capable of working as part of a team.
+You will need to be a good communicator and be capable of working as part of a team.
 Above all, you must be a problem solver.
 You must be creative and able to synthesise and analyse information from different sources to arrive at efficient and practical solutions.

 The B.A.I./M.A.I.
 (Engineering) degree programme is based on two years of general engineering, providing students with a firm grounding in the principles common to all disciplines, followed by two/three years of specialisation.
 Graduates are professionally accredited engineers with both a broad-based understanding of the whole discipline and a detailed knowledge of their chosen specialist area.
 The aim is that graduates will be able to continuously train themselves, to adapt and move into related or newly emerging areas as their careers develop after graduation.

-All students follow a common programme for the first two years.
-The Junior Freshman (first) year comprises introductory courses in engineering science, mathematics, computer science, physics, chemistry, mechanics, electricity and magnetism, graphics and computer-aided engineering, and a group design and build project.
+FIRST AND SECOND (FRESHMAN) YEARSAll students follow a common programme for the first two years.
+The first year comprises introductory courses in engineering science, mathematics, computer science, physics, chemistry, mechanics, electricity and magnetism, graphics and computer-aided engineering, and a group design and build project.

-In the Senior Freshman (second) year, students take further engineering science modules and complete two more group design and build projects.
-This allows you to explore all the possibilities open to you in advance of making your final decision about what specialism to concentrate on.
+In the second year, students take further engineering science modules and complete two more group design and build projects.
+This allows you to explore all the possibilities open to you in advance of making your final decision about which specialism to concentrate on.

 While every effort is made to allow students to study the course they choose, in some departments the number of places for students of any one year may be limited (this has never been necessary so far).

-At the end of the Senior Freshman (second) year you choose one of the six specialist areas:
+At the end of second year you choose one of the six specialist areas:

 - Biomedical engineering